We will do anything for our pets. And if they were to ever get sick or injured, we would spare no expense to give them the best care possible.

 - Pet-wellness care

-Comprehensive coverage includes office visits, diagnostic tests, X-rays, lab fees.
+Comprehensive coverage includes office visits, diagnostic tests, X-rays, and lab fees.
 Pet wellness care reimburses for preventive care which includes vaccinations.